awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

 # Configuring Change Manager options and best practices<a name="change-manager-account-setup"></a>

-The tasks in this section must be performed whether you are using Change Manager, a capability of AWS Systems Manager, across an organization or in a single account\.
+The tasks in this section must be performed whether you are using Change Manager, a capability of AWS Systems Manager, across an organization or in a single AWS account\.

 If you are using Change Manager for an organization, you can perform the following tasks in either your delegated administrator account or any account in an organization unit that you have enabled for use with Change Manager\.